vladsk3357/smartwyre-developer-interview-test/Readme.md

  - Adherence to SOLID principles
  - Testability
  - Readability
- - In the future we will add many more incentive types.
-Determining the incentive type should be made as easy and intuitive as possible for developers who will edit this in the future.
+ - Currently there are 3 known incentive types.
+In the future the business will want to add many more incentive types.
+Your solution should make it easy for developers to add new incentive types in the future.

 We’d also like you to
  - Add some unit tests to the Smartwyre.DeveloperTest.Tests project to show how you would test the code that you’ve produced